 - I always summarize the campaign rules again (in tiny font) at the very bottom of my preorder campaign page

-- Check out the old Vengeance Road preorder campaign post for a visual example.
+- Check out the old Vengeance Road or Retribution Rails preorder campaign posts for a visual example.

 - I’ll have a Retribution Rails preorder campaign kicking off in the coming months and will link it here once its live as another example.